EmpireDemocratiqueDuPoulpe/Cours-IA/5MLDE/Project/jupyter-server/README.md

 Other services might ask you to run a command in this Docker container.
 To do this, open a terminal from the Jupyter launcher.

 ## Navigation
-If the following installation works, you can proceed to the next step: [installing MLFlow](https://github.com/EmpireDemocratiqueDuPoulpe/Cours-IA/tree/main/5MLDE/Project/mlflow-server).
+If this installation works, you can proceed to the next step: [installing MLFlow](https://github.com/EmpireDemocratiqueDuPoulpe/Cours-IA/tree/main/5MLDE/Project/mlflow-server).